a

 FDA QMSR

-On 02-Feb-24, the FDA published its Final Rule, amending the Current Good Manufacturing Practice (CGMP) requirement of the Quality System Regulation (QSR) of medical device manufacture.
+On 02-Feb-24, the FDA published its Final Rule, amending the Current Good Manufacturing Practice (cGMP) requirement of the Quality System Regulation (QSR) of medical device manufacture.

 The amendments incorporate by reference (and so align more closely with) the international standard ISO 13485:2016, Medical Devices - Quality Management Systems - Requirements for regulatory purposes.
 The new regulations will be called QMSR (or Quality Management System Regulation Final Rule).